ENERGY TECHNOLOGY & POLICY: WANXIANG FELLOWS PROGRAM

 Chinese Language: Interdisciplinary Course (1 credit)

 While there is no language prerequisite to participate in the China summer program, students are required to take intensive language training while in Beijing.
 Seven levels are offered, depending on the student’s skill level.
-The material covered during the program will be equivalent to two quarters of Chinese classes at Northwestern.
+The material covered during the program is equivalent to one quarter of Chinese class at Northwestern.

 The courses will be taught by Chinese language instructors from Peking University.